Is UChicago Test Optional?

 Report on the Half-Year

-Please have your high school counselor submit a midyear report with grades or a transcript for your first semester or first trimester by the 1st of February of the year in which you have applied, or as soon as possible after that date.
+Please have your high school counselor submit a midyear report with grades or a transcript for your first semester or first trimester by the 1st of February of the year you have applied, or as soon as possible after that date.
 Students will not be penalized for submitting the report after the due date because we are aware that some schools may delay the issuance of midyear grades until a later date.

 Standardized Test